De La Salle University – Dasmariñas: Research

 The Cavite Studies Center pursues the DLSU-D's vision-mission of "undertaking research focusing on Cavite history and culture."
 It produces research outputs on the history of Cavite, the province, and to highlight its role in national history.

 Student life

-In A.Y.
-2014–2015, 29,253 students were enrolled in the university's seven colleges.
+Beginning in 2014–2015, 29,253 students were enrolled in the university's seven colleges.

 Heraldo Filipino

 The Heraldo Filipino (HF) is the official student newspaper of De La Salle University-Dasmariñas.
-It publishes news about on-campus events and issues concerning the Lasallian community.
+It publishes news about on-campus events and issues concerning the Lasallian community as well as real-life issues across the Philippines.

-HF can also refer to the student organization that produces publications (namely: magazines, books, booklets, etc.) and hosts events for the DLSU-D community.
+Heraldo FIlipino can also refer to the student organization that produces publications (namely: magazines, books, booklets, etc.) and hosts events for the DLSU-D community.
+Newspapers would usually be released on either the start of the new semester as the newspaper issues released focuses on the previous semester's news.

 Athletics

 The Patriots is the official name of the DLSU-D Varsity teams.
 The name was adopted in 1997, a reference to the province's history during the uprising against the Spanish rule in the Philippines.

 Basketball and volleyball are the school's main sports.
 Other varsity sports include track and field, taekwondo, judo, aikido, table tennis, badminton, chess and football.

 DLSU-Dasmariñas is a longtime member of the National Capital Region Athletic Association (NCRAA) and is a charter member of the Universities and Colleges Athletic Association (UCAA) from its inception in 2002.
 The school is also a member of the Private Schools Athletic Association and the annual University Games (UNIGAMES) hosted mostly by provincial schools.

 In October 2003, the school became the first institution from the Luzon area to host the UNIGAMES meet.

 Its men's and women's volleyball teams have won several championships in the UCAA and NCRAA, as they have been at one time, the year's multiple times defending titlists.
 Their basketball playing style has given them marginal success that includes a runner-up finish in the UCAA against their former namesake Emilio Aguinaldo College in 2005.